QuickBooks Blog

 Since poor bookkeeping is one of the major reasons why businesses fail, the following are the points that will help in convincing you as a business owner as to why bookkeeping is so important.

-• creating budgets as income and expenses are properly organised.
-Such budgets help you in planning for future expenses and the resources you intend to purchase.
+• creating budgets as income and expenses are properly organised to help you plan for future expenses and the resources you intend to purchase

-• organising financial data on one central system since different stakeholders like the tax department, employees, customers, investors, and lenders may request such information at any time.
-The inability to provide such financial information specific to the tax department may call for penalties or fees.
+• organising financial data on one central system since different stakeholders, like the tax department, employees, customers, investors, and lenders, may request this information at any time, and the inability to provide such financial information specific may result in penalties or fees

-• analysing the performance of the business as bookkeepers prepare financial statements on a regular basis that can be used to make such an analysis.
-Furthermore, analysing financial statements also helps you to keep track of what comes in and goes out of business.
+• analysing the performance of the business as bookkeepers prepare financial statements on a regular basis that are used in this analysis which also helps you to keep track of what comes in and goes out of business

-• planning for strategic purposes as well as taxation.
-Past financial records help you as a business to plan for the future and these records also play an important role in planning taxes.
+• planning for strategic purposes as well as taxation, as financial records help you as a business to plan for the future and these records also play an important role in planning taxes

-• preparing accurate financial statements that showcase the financial performance of your business to the investors.
-This helps them in determining the value of their investment.
+• preparing accurate financial statements that showcase the financial performance of your business to the investors, which helps them in determining the value of their investment

-• determining the profitability of your business with the help of an income statement.
-Furthermore, analysing income statements for the past periods helps you observe trends and understand business cycles.
+• determining the profitability of your business with the help of an income statement, to help you observe trends and understand business cycles

 What are the Activities Involved in Bookkeeping?

-As per the concept and Bookkeeping definition, the following are the activities that a bookkeeper may undertake or offer as bookkeeping services:
+These are some activities that a bookkeeper may undertake or offer as bookkeeping services:

 • Recording financial transactions and balancing books of accounts